 After identifying candidates in our high-end mass spectrometry work, we plan to develop more robust methods for larger validation series in patients, aiming to verify these candidate markers.
 Finally, we aim to launch clinically useful and validated diagnostic methods to be used at University Hospital Laboratory HUS Diagnostics Center (HUS Diagnostiikkakeskus).

 FRCBS Blood donation research project: Genetics of Blood Donation

-Prevalence of hepatitis E virus (HEV) infection in the Finnish blood donor population and the risk assessment of blood-borne HEV infection
+The prevalence of hepatitis E among Finnish blood donors and assessment of blood-borne transmission risk

 The FinnGen study